etra0/sapeaob/README.md

-# SapeAOB - A compile time function generation for pattern scans.
+# SapeAOB - A fast compile time function generation for pattern scans.

-A micro-library which aids to create pattern scanning functions at compile time to enjoy that sweet compiler optimizations!
+A [fast](https://github.com/etra0/sapeaob#benchmark) micro-library which aids to create pattern scanning functions at compile time to enjoy that sweet compiler optimizations!

 # Usage